Are Christian Affirmations Biblical? (Or Are They Just "Manifestation"?)

 What Are Christian Affirmations?

 At their core, Christian affirmations are truth-based statements rooted in Scripture.
 They are tools used to remind our souls of God’s promises, His character, and our identity in Him.
+When you state affirmations based in Scripture you are not "willing" anything into existence that God has not promised in his Word.
+You are simply reminding yourself of what He says is true.

 It’s helpful to define the boundaries: